sal55/langs/dummy.md

 That's particularly important here as it's a whole-program compiler; it doesn't have independent or incremental compilation.

-It is in fact quite fast, this not about boasting about its performance.
+It is in fact quite fast, but this not to do with boasting about its performance.
 My first compiler was probably 1000 times slower: most of the current speed is due to advances in hardware many years.
 A lot is because my compilers remain unsophisticated: there's little for them to spend much time doing!
 And the language remains primitive.

 But also, I try to keep on the ball: ensuring it doesn't get slower rather than actively making it faster.